 Think about what you are going to use your placemats or napkins for when choosing the fabric.
 If you are making them for daily use, they can be made from an inexpensive durable and washable fabric.
 If you are making them for a special event or only for special occasions, you may want to opt for some higher-end luxurious fabrics out there.

-The types of fabric suitable for napkins and placemats
+The types of fabric suitable for napkins and placemats:

-Yes, they are more expensive than synthetic fabrics, but they are prettier, more absorbent and some types are very durable and even stain resistant.
+Yes, they are more expensive than synthetic materials, but they are prettier, more absorbent and some types are very durable and even stain resistant.
 The problem is that many natural fabrics can shrink when being machine washed so you need to take extra precautions when you wash them, especially when it comes to delicate natural fabrics such as silk.

 So which is the best fabric for placemats?

-Why make your own napkins and placemats?
+Why make your own reusable set?

-A set of elegant silk or fine linen napkins and placemats will definitely make an amazing impression on even the fussiest guests, so make sure you sew a set of those for formal occasions as well!
+A set of elegant silk or fine linen napkins and reusable placemats will definitely make an amazing impression on even the fussiest guests, so make sure you sew a set of those for formal occasions as well!